khushnaidu/AirlineReviewAG/README.md

 ## 🧾 Data Ingestion

 I decided to manually ingest data via file upload in AstraDB in order to test vector search.
 So, although the data was originally uploaded manually into AstraDB using the **Upload Data UI**, a Langflow-native ingestion flow is also included for demonstration.
+This also includes the original RAG flow for your convenience, just make sure to open it in a separate project.

 The `airline_review_ingestion.json` flow shows how you could:
 1. Upload a file (`.csv` or `.pdf`)